jnozzi/cocoadev.com/markdown/NSButtonWithCustomDisabledImage.md

 ----

-Perhaps an approach is suggested in General/CustomNSButton
+Perhaps an approach is suggested in CustomNSButton